markmnl/fmsg/README.md

 ## Protocol

 A message is sent from the sender's host to each recepiant's host.
 Sending a message either wholly succeeds or fails.
-During the sending from one host to another several steps are performed described below.
-An asynchronous, full duplex, reliable, in-order and connection-orientated transport is required to perform the full flow.
+During the sending from one host to another several steps are performed described in the below flowchart.
+A connection-orientated, reliable, in-order and duplex transport is required to perform the full flow.
 Transmission Control Protocol (TCP) is an obvious choice, on top of which Transport Layer Security (TLS) could meet your encryption needs.

 ![msgr flow diagram](flow.png)